-Large-Cap: Up to \$24,500 (only available for grant recipients with an established history with KMTA)

-Mid-Cap: Up to \$10,000 Small-Cap: Up to \$5,000
+Large-Cap: Up to \$24,500 (only available for past KMTA grant recipients) Mid-Cap: Up to \$10,000 Small-Cap: Up to \$5,000

-Grant Applications will be scored based on the following essential criteria:
+KMTA Program Staff will offer one preliminary review of draft applications and provide feedback, only if application is received 2 weeks prior to grant submission deadline.

+GRANT APPLICATIONS ARE SCORED BASED ON THE FOLLOWING ESSENTIAL CRITERIA

-- 1. Project must be consistent with Heritage Area purposes, and increase public awareness and appreciation for the natural, historical and cultural resources of the Heritage Area. - 2.
-Project must be within the Heritage Area.
+1. Project must be consistent with Heritage Area purposes, and increase public awareness and appreciation for the natural, historical and cultural resources of the Heritage Area.

+2. Project must be within the Heritage Area.
 (Possible exceptions could be made for support of exhibits about the National Heritage Area.
-For example, a forthcoming exhibit about the Dena'ina people which will be housed in the Anchorage Museum.) - 3.
-A community, non-profit, or governmental organization active within the Heritage Area, must sponsor the project.
-Involvement, collaboration, and communication with stakeholders will be part of the development of project proposals. - 4.
-If public lands are involved, project must have the approval of the governmental agency. - 5.
-Project proposals that alter the community landscape (i.e. installing signs, murals, trails, monuments, etc.) must include letters of support from the land owner in order to be considered. - 6.
-Matching non-federal funding of at least 50% of total project costs must be committed. - 7.
-Project proposal must include a reasonable, feasible budget and schedule. - 8.
-Project proposal must include a plan for maintaining the improvements for the benefit of the public, describe the longevity of the project, and explain the short-term and long-term impacts of grant money invested today.
+For example, a forthcoming exhibit about the Dena'ina people which will be housed in the Anchorage Museum.)

+3. A community, non-profit, or governmental organization active within the Heritage Area, must sponsor the project.
+Involvement, collaboration, and communication with stakeholders will be part of the development of project proposals.

+4. If public lands are involved, project must have the approval of the governmental agency.

+5. Project proposals that alter the community landscape (i.e. installing signs, murals, trails, monuments, etc.) must include letters of support from the landowner in order to be considered.

+6. Matching non-federal funding of at least 50% of total project costs must be committed.

+7. Project proposal must include a reasonable, feasible budget and schedule.

+8. Project proposal must include a plan for maintaining the improvements for the benefit of the public, describe the longevity of the project, and explain the short-term and long-term impacts of grant money invested today.

-- 9. Heritage Area funding for privately owned historic structures will be limited to preservation of aspects of the structure that are visible and accessible to the public.
-To receive Heritage Area funding, private owners must commit to maintain the historic appearance of the structure for a reasonable length of time. - 10.
-Project proposal must designate an individual who will serve as liaison with KMTA Corridor Communities Association (CCA) and will be responsible for accomplishing the project.
-The liaison may be the individual proposing the project. - 11.
-If the project is part of a system of traveler information in the Heritage Area, it must be easily identified as components of the system, and be safely accessible by the public while minimizing impact on scenic resources. - 12.
-Proposal should define project objectives and methods (i.e. metrics) of measuring the success of each objective.
+9. Heritage Area funding for privately owned historic structures will be limited to preservation of aspects of the structure that are visible and accessible to the public.
+To receive Heritage Area funding, private owners must commit to maintain the historic appearance of the structure for a reasonable length of time.

+10. Project proposal must designate an individual who will serve as liaison with KMTA Corridor Communities Association (CCA) and will be responsible for accomplishing the project.
+The liaison may be the individual proposing the project.

+11. If the project is part of a system of traveler information in the Heritage Area, it must be easily identified as components of the system and be safely accessible by the public while minimizing impact on scenic resources.

+12. Proposal should define project objectives and methods (i.e. metrics) of measuring the success of each objective.

+13. Projects must comply with Section 106 of the National Historic Preservation Act.

+14. Projects will publicize KMTA's sponsorship/involvement with the project.